o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

    float m_xOffset;
    float m_yOffset;
    ```
 1. Now, we need to include the properties in the `.materialtype` file.
-Open `VegetationBending.materialtype`, and take a look at the list of `propertyLayout` > `propertyGroups`.
-These are all editable properties for a material in the Material Editor.
+Open `VegetationBending.materialtype`, and look at the `propertyLayout` > `propertyGroups`, which contains a list of JSON files.
+The JSON files define the material's properties, and listing them here allows the properties to be adjustable in the Material Editor.
-   * If you look at the Material Editor and open a material of type VegetationBending, you can see that the adjustments to the material you can make on the right follow the properties described in all of these `.json` files.
+   If you look at the Material Editor and open a material of type VegetationBending, you can see that the adjustable properties of the material match the properties defined in the JSON files.
 1. Add a property group entry at the top of the list for vegetation bending.

    ```